CHRONIC WOUND TREATMENT: AUREALIS MULTI-TARGET BACTERIAL GENE THERAPY (AUP-16)

 A non-pathogenic lactic acid bacteria that acts as a bioreactor in the tissue, producing human therapeutic proteins in the wound.
 AUP-16 takes advantage of the safe, living bioreactor to produce proteins FGF-2, IL-4 and CSF-1.

-The continuous production of the three therapeutic proteins FGF-2, IL-4 and CSF-1 by the active vector Lactococcus cremoris at the site of the wound, results in our unique 4-in-1 combination biological treatment which is provided as one API.
+The continuous production of the three human therapeutic proteins h-CSF-1, h-FGF-2 and h-IL-4 by the active vector Lactococcus cremoris at the site of the wound, results in our unique 4-in-1 combination biological treatment which is provided as one API.

 Illustration of Aurealis Therapeutics AUP-16 indication